AliceO2Group/Monitoring/README.md

 | entity         | string                                        | no       | &lt;hostname&gt;.&lt;PID&gt; |
 | timestamp      | chrono::time_point&lt;std::chrono::system_clock&gt; | no       | current timestamp     |

-Metrics can be send via *void send(T value, std::string name, metric_time timestamp)* (timestamp is optional parameter) The default entitiy value can be overwritten by *void Collector::setEntity(std::string entity)*
+Metrics can be send via *void send(T value, std::string name, metric_time timestamp)* (timestamp is optional parameter).
+The default entitiy value can be overwritten by *void Collector::setEntity(std::string entity)*.

 ## Derived metrics
 Dderived metrics can be calculated by the library.
 To use this functionality register metric name -  *void DerivedMetrics::registerMetric(std::string name, DerivedMetricMode mode)* - using one of two available modes:
-+ DerivedMetricMode::RATE - rate between two following metric;
++ *DerivedMetricMode::RATE* - rate between two following metric;
-+ DerivedMetricMode::AVERAGE - average values of all stored in library cache;
++ *DerivedMetricMode::AVERAGE* - average values of all stored in library cache;

-Each time new a metric arrives with the name which is registered derived metric will be calculated.
+Each time new a metric arrives with the already registered name derived metric will be calculated.
 The derived metric will have suffix added to its name.

 ## Processes monitoring
-To enable process monitoring ProcessMonitor.enable flag in configuration file must be set to 1 (see section Configuration file).
+To enable process monitoring *ProcessMonitor.enable* flag in configuration file must be set to 1 (see section Configuration file).
 The process itself is monitored by default.
 In addition any other processes running at the same machine can be monitored as well.
 To do so, use method: *void addPid(int pid)*
-The following metrics are generated for each monitored process every N seconds (N can be specified in the config - ProcessMonitor.interval):
+The following metrics are generated for each monitored process every N seconds (N can be specified in the config - *ProcessMonitor.interval*):
 1. cputime - cumulative CPU time, "[DD-]HH:MM:SS" format.
 2. etime - elapsed time since the process was started, in the form [[DD-]hh:]mm:ss.
 3. pcpu - cpu utilization of the process in "##.#" format.
 Currently, it is the CPU time used divided by the time the process has been running (cputime/realtime ratio), expressed as a percentage.
 It will not add up to 100% unless you are lucky.